China allows care for paroled Nobel laureate

 Some supporters view the latest development as a positive step -- if Beijing makes it happen quickly.

-"Xiaobo is out of prison but he and his family are not free at the hospital," said Hu Jia, a leading Chinese human-rights activist who has known Liu's wife for years and has served prison terms for his own advocacy.
+"Xiaobo is out of prison but he and his family are not free at the hospital," said Hu Jia, a leading Chinese human rights activist who has known Liu's wife for years and has served prison terms for his own advocacy.

 "Allowing Western experts to visit Xiaobo, reach their independent judgment and convey such information to the outside world would make his treatment more transparent."